-- Forgetting to go to important events and appointments
+- Forgetting to go to important events or appointments

 - Having more trouble coming up with desired words than other people of the same age

-If you have MCI, visit your doctor every 6 to 12 months to see if you have any changes in memory or thinking skills over time.
+If you have MCI, visit your doctor every 6 to 12 months to see if you have any changes in memory and other thinking skills over time.
 There may be things you can do to maintain your memory and mental skills.
 No medications have been approved to treat MCI.

 Dementia is the loss of cognitive functioning—thinking, remembering, learning and reasoning—and behavioral abilities to such an extent that it interferes with daily life and activities.
 Memory loss, though common, is not the only sign.
 A person may also have problems with language skills, visual perception, or paying attention.
 Some people have personality changes.
 Dementia is not a normal part of aging.

 There are different forms of dementia.
 Alzheimer's disease is the most common form in people over age 65.
 The chart below explains some differences between normal signs of aging and Alzheimer's disease.

 |Making a bad decision once in a while||Making poor judgments and decisions a lot of the time|

 |Missing a monthly payment||Problems taking care of monthly bills|